Software Testing with Large Language Models: Survey, Landscape, and Vision: Analysis from Software Testing Perspective

 \subsection{Test Oracle Generation}

-A test oracle is a source of information about whether the output of a software system (or program or function or method) is correct or not.
-Most the collected studies in this category target at the test assertion generation, which is inside a unit test case.
+A test oracle is a source of information about whether the output of a software system (or program or function or method) is correct or not~\cite{barr2014oracle}.
+Most of the collected studies in this category target the test assertion generation, which is inside a unit test case.
 Nevertheless, we opted to treat these studies as separate sections to facilitate a more thorough analysis.

 Test assertion, which is to indicate the potential issues in the tested code, is an important aspect that can distinguish the unit test cases from the regular code.
-This is why some researches specifically focus on the generation of effective test assertion.
-Actually, before using LLMs, researchers have proposed RNN-based approach which aims at learning from thousands of unit test methods to generate meaningful assert statements \cite{cody2020onlearning}, yet only 17\% of the generated asserts can exactly match with the ground truth asserts.
+This is why some studies specifically focus on the generation of effective test assertions.
+Actually, before using LLMs, researchers have proposed RNN-based approaches that aim at learning from thousands of unit test methods to generate meaningful assert statements \cite{cody2020onlearning}, yet only 17\% of the generated asserts can exactly match with the ground truth asserts.
 Subsequently, to improve the performance, several researchers utilized the LLMs for this task.

-\cite{79StudyingtheUsage,80UsingTransferLearning} pre-trained a T5 model on a dataset composed of natural language English text and source code.
-Then, it fine-tuned such a model by reusing datasets used in four previous works that used deep learning techniques (such as RNN as mentioned before) including test assertion generation and program repair, etc. Results showed that the extract match rate of the generated test assertion is 57\%. \cite{39assertStatements} proposed a similar approach which separately pre-trained the LLM with English corpus and code corpus, and then fine-tuned it on the asserts dataset (with test methods, focal methods, and asserts).
-This further improved the performance to 62\% of exact match rate.
-Besides the syntax-level data as previous studies, \cite{24semanticsTestCompletion} fine-tuned the LLMs with six kinds of code semantics data, including the execution result (e.g., types of the local variables) and execution context (e.g., the last called method in the test method), which enabled LLMs to learn to understand the code execution information.
-The exact match rate is 17\% (note that this paper is based on a different dataset with all other studies mentioned under this topic).
+Mastropaolo et al.\cite{79StudyingtheUsage, 80UsingTransferLearning} pre-trained a T5 model on a dataset composed of natural language English text and source code.
+Then, it fine-tuned such a model by reusing datasets used in four previous works that used deep learning techniques (such as RNN as mentioned before) including test assertion generation and program repair, etc. Results showed that the extract match rate of the generated test assertion is 57\%.
+Tufano et al. \cite{39assertStatements} proposed a similar approach which separately pre-trained the LLM with English corpus and code corpus, and then fine-tuned it on the asserts dataset (with test methods, focal methods, and asserts).
+This further improved the performance to 62\% of the exact match rate.
+Besides the syntax-level data as previous studies, Nie et al. \cite{24semanticsTestCompletion} fine-tuned the LLMs with six kinds of code semantics data, including the execution result (e.g., types of the local variables) and execution context (e.g., the last called method in the test method), which enabled LLMs to learn to understand the code execution information.
+The exact match rate is 17\% (note that this paper is based on a different dataset from all other studies mentioned under this topic).